Ogombo-collins/Maven-Toy-Store-Analysis/README.md

 The dataset is provided #MavenAnalytics is perfect for applying your data exploration, analysis, and visualization skills.
 It simulates real world business scenarios and challenges.

 P.S I never got to finish the analysis.
-Somewhere in between, the environemnet i was using; Google Colab started misbehaving.
+Somewhere in between, the environment i was using; Google Colab started misbehaving.
 I decided to willingly give up with the analysis.
-Not a good trait, but curenly working on using better environemnets, and yes, not giving up.
+Not a good trait, but curenly working on using better environments, and yes, not giving up.

 #If you find inspiration with the layot i have used, feel free to copy it.
 It is the least i can offer.